teloxide/book/src/ch-00-introduction.md

 # Introduction

+**Note: this book is very much work in progress.
+Use with caution.**

 This book is a user-guide for the [teloxide](https://github.com/teloxide/teloxide) Rust library.
 Teloxide is a full-featured framework that empowers you to easily build Telegram bots using Rust.
 It handles all the difficult stuff so you can focus only on your business logic.